angelb9967/Nurad-Mobile/README.md

 Explore the core functionalities of Nurad:

-*   **🔍 Room Catalog:** Enables users to view available hotel rooms, including specifications such as room type, amenities, and pricing.
+*   **Room Catalog:** Enables users to view available hotel rooms, including specifications such as room type, amenities, and pricing.
-*   **🔒 Reservation Process:** Supports the creation of new room reservations with robust data handling mechanisms.
-*   **🗓️ Booking Management:** Provides functionality for users to access current and past bookings, monitor reservation statuses, and execute modification or cancellation requests (subject to established hotel policies).
+*   **Booking Management:** Provides functionality for users to access current and past bookings.
-*   **🔑 User Authentication:** Implements Firebase Authentication for secure user registration, login, and session management protocols.
+*   **User Authentication:** Implements Firebase Authentication for secure user registration, login, and session management protocols.
-*   **⚡ Real-time Availability:** Displays dynamic room availability information, synchronized instantaneously with the central hotel management system.
+*   **Real-time Availability:** Displays dynamic room availability information, synchronized instantaneously with the central hotel management system.
-*   **📱 User Interface (UI):** Engineered for intuitive navigation and a clear, efficient booking experience for guests.
+*   **User Interface (UI):** Engineered for intuitive navigation and a clear, efficient booking experience for guests.

 ## 🛠️ Technologies Utilized